housleyjk/aiopyramid/docs/tutorial/one.rst

 .....

-This is the brains of our application, the place where decisions about how to respond to a particular :term:`request` are made, and as such this is the place where you will most often start `chaining together coroutines <chain coroutines>`_ to perform asynchronous tasks.
+This is the brains of our application, the place where decisions about how to respond to a particular :term:`request` are made, and as such this is the place where you will most often start `chaining together coroutines`_ to perform asynchronous tasks.
 Let's look at each of the example views in turn:

 .. code-block:: python